-Blood is a biological fluid consisting of several components and substances, including water, red blood cells, white blood cells and platelets.
-Its composition allows it to perform several critical functions, including:
+Blood is a biological fluid essential to life, made up of several elements and substances, including water, red blood cells, white blood cells, and platelets.
+It performs a number of functions, including:

-If the amount of blood taken during a donation seems impressive to you, keep in mind that it represents only 1/12 of the total blood volume flowing in your body.
-Moreover, your body will have no difficulty regenerating the donated blood.
-In less than 24 hours, plasma is fully replenished; and after about eight weeks, all of the blood components have been replaced.
-This means that a person can give blood every eight weeks without harming their health, making it possible for each person to donate blood six times a year!
+The amount of blood drawn is only one-twelfth of the total amount of blood flowing through your body.
+This means your body will have no trouble regenerating the blood that was donated.
+In less than 24 hours, the plasma is completely replenished, while after about 8 weeks, all the blood components are renewed.
+Every eight weeks, a person can donate blood without harming their health.

-A person may need a blood transfusion for a number of reasons, such as a car accident, cancer, or another disease.
-In Quebec, over 1,000 transfusions are performed daily to save lives.
-This shows just how valuable blood donations are and the importance of the fact that hundreds of people choose to be donors.
+A person may need a blood transfusion for several reasons, such as cancer, a car accident or another illness.
+In Quebec, more than 1,000 transfusions must be performed every day to save lives.
+This shows that donating blood is valuable and that it is important that hundreds of people decide to become donors.

-If you need more convincing, here are some interesting facts:
+You want more arguments?
+Here are some interesting facts:

-For additional information about blood donation, visit the Héma-Québec website at: http://www.hema-quebec.qc.ca/index.en.html.
+For additional information about blood donations, consult the Héma-Québec website at: https://www.hema-quebec.qc.ca/index.en.html.